Approximate magnifying perfect lens with positive refraction: Abstract

 \section{Abstract}

-We propose a device with a positive isotropic refractive index that creates a magnified perfect real image of an optically homogeneous three-dimensional region of space within geometrical optics.
-Its key ingredient is a new refractive index profile that can work as a perfect lens on its own, having a very moderate index range. \\
+We propose a device with a positive isotropic refractive index that creates an approximate magnified perfect real image of an optically homogeneous three-dimensional region of space within geometrical optics.
+Its key ingredient is a new refractive index profile that can work as an approximate perfect lens on its own, having a very moderate index range. \\

 In perfect imaging, light rays emerging from any point P of some three-dimensional region are perfectly (stigmatically) reassembled at another point P', the image of P. Perfect imaging has been one of the hot topics in modern optics since 2000 when J. Pendry showed that a slab of a material with negative refractive index~\cite{Pendry2000} can work as a perfect imaging device (perfect lens).
 Much effort has then been put into designing and constructing perfect lenses based on materials with negative refractive index~\cite{Shalaev2007-review}, which led e.g.~to demonstrations of sub-wavelength resolution~\cite{Fang2005-neg_n-silver_imaging}.